ultralytics/yolov5/supervisely/serve/README.md

 # Overview

-App deploys model (pretrained on COCO or custom one) as REST API service.
+App deploys YOLO v5 model (pretrained on COCO or custom one) as REST API service.
+This is the simplest way how any model can be integrated into Supervisely Platform.

+Serve app is the simplest way how any model can be integrated into Supervisely.
+Once model is deployed, user gets the following benefits:
+- model can be used directly in labeling interface (images, videos)
+- 2
+- 3

+Developer just has to implement 3 methods:
+- 1
+- 2
+- 3...

 # How To Run